“When the children are happy, everyone benefits.” Monocle

 Playgrounds

 This project began with a question: could public space become a site for computer science learning?
 Ruoholahti is one answer, but just the first.
 Instead of screens or syntax, it invites exploration through wood, movement, and joy.
-I believe playgrounds can become spaces for learning by expanding the ways we enter it.

 To learn more, send a message to playgrounds@helloruby.com.